SoftwareAG/c8y-docs/content/reference/device-management-library-bundle/software.md

 **SmartREST example**

-The static SmartREST template 116 is provided for devices to upload their installed software.
+{{< product-c8y-iot >}} provides the static SmartREST template 116 for devices to upload their installed software.
 It takes a dynamic length list of triples per software package as parameters.
 Each triple is interpreted as the name, version, and URL property of an individual package:

 `116,software_a,3.0.0,http://example.com/software_a,software_b,2.0.0,http://example.com/software_b`

 ### Changing installed software

-Within the **Software** tab users are able to select software to install, to update, and to uninstall for a device.
+Within the **Software** tab users can select software to install, to update, and to uninstall for a device.
 After confirming, the desired software configuration is sent to the device as an operation.
 The operation format depends on the device's ```c8y_SupportedOperations``` fragment.

 #### Software list